ccs-amsterdam/CCS_annotator/MANUAL.md

 Depending on your env, you might have to run `npm install --only=dev` to install dev dependencies.

 - Currently there is a new error for npm installs for Mac users.
 If after installation you still cannot reach the webclient, run `unset HOST` in your terminal before `npm start`.
-Here is the link to the open issue: [a link](https://github.com/facebook/create-react-app/issues/9619).
+Here is the link to the open issue: [Github Issue](https://github.com/facebook/create-react-app/issues/9619).

 ## Usage Manual

 The rest of this document provides a usage manual for CCS Annotator.
 Note that this manual concerns the base version (pulled from the GitHub repo) without any additional changes and modifications.

-### CCS Annotator Manager
+## CCS Annotator Manager

 The CCS Annotator Manageris an mandatory component in which researchers can create coding jobs.
 Note that, coding jobs can also be created in software such as R or Python, for which we are working on a separate package and module, respectively.